kneasle/ringing/README.md

      composition.
 But Monument is only trying to find the **best** compositions, meaning that it can optimise the search by removing large swathes of the search space.
-  2. Rotational search can't be easily parallelised, immediately missing out on a guaranteed speedup of at least 8x on modern machines (speedup which will apply uniformly to all searches).
+  2. Rotational search can't be easily parallelised, immediately missing out on a guaranteed speedup of at least 8x on modern machines (speedup which always apply to any search).
   3. Additionally, rotational search always outputs the compositions in a specific, deterministic order.
 Therefore, if the best composition exists near the end of a rotational search there is no way for the algorithm to produce it faster - you always have to wait for the entire search